Bachelor of Arts in Journalism

 Students are required to complete a two-course history sequence or a two-course literature sequence.
 They are also required to complete one Core History or Core Literature in the discipline not selected as the sequence.

 Electives must be selected from courses outside the School of Communication and Journalism.
-Students must see their advisers for appropriate courses.
+Students must see their advisers for appropriate electives.